 Articles 17(2)(b), 34(4)(b)

 Where the subject matter of only some of the claims is a subject excluded from the search and preliminary examination, this is indicated in the international search report, written opinion and the international preliminary examination report.
-Search and preliminary examination is, of course, made in respect of the other claims.
+Search and preliminary examination are, of course, made in respect of the other claims.

 Cases of Doubt